|

 Posted at 4:51 PM

+Am now the proud owner of an inexpensive used amp.
+Notice, did not mention vomit, as this one comes without that feature.
 Perhaps I'm squeemish, but I really don't think I'll be taking back the amps Tim borrowed semi-perminantly, as they've got thrown-up egg-beaters on them.
 There was this show, see, and the Influence had to prove they were better than the other bands, and that they vomit onstage better than anybody.
 I am properly glad I wasn't at that show.
 My amps were, however, and so I probably won't be in possession of them any time soon.
 I mean, eeew.

 Posted at 4:48 PM